ttmarek/rangle-blogs/form-analytics/README.md

  - How to map Redux actions to Google Analytics page views.
  - How to track analytics in environments with intermittent internet access.

+The tutorial assumes some prior exposure to Git, JavaScript (ES2015), and Redux.

 ### The App

 We'll be collecting analytics on the payment form of a simple ecommerce app.
 To